Are You Disabled but Unable to Collect Disability Insurance Benefits from The Hartford?

 - Fibromyalgia, Lupus, Lyme, chronic fatigue, and tick diseases

-Long-term disability benefits through The Hartford can include up to 67 percent monthly income protection.
+Long-term disability benefits through The Hartford can include up to 67 percent monthly disability income protection.

 - Section I: Employer’s Statement to be completed by the employer’s authorized representative.
 Be sure to provide any necessary attachments (see Section K).